Chuo-ku Tourism Association Official Blog

 matu4.jpg matu5.jpg

-It's my favorite sweets at Matsuzaki Senmochi.
+It is my favorite sweets in Matsuzaki Senbei.

-★Oedo tile and fried rice loaf oil taste
+★Oedo tile and fried mochi rayu flavor

 Oedo tiles are also limited to the main store.